Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/08_to_ssc.md

 You'll need a Wavefront *API Token* to integrate the cluster with Wavefront.
 This can be gotten by logging into Wavefront -> Account -> API Access -> (Generate / Copy API Token) -> Insert into params.yaml.

 Also note the url for wavefront.
-If you are not using surf.wavefrontcom, simply place what you are using into params.yaml:
+If you are not using surf.wavefront.com, simply place what you are using into params.yaml:

 ```yaml
 wavefront: